rheslip/Teensy_SDR/README.md

 Changelog:
 Jan 2015 - first public release, RX only
-March 2015 - CW and SSB TX mode added, band swiching added, general cleanup of the code
+March 2015 - CW and SSB TX mode added, band swiching added, general cleanup of the code April 9 2015 - added the driver for the Banggood 1.8" display and a slightly modded SI5351 library for the Teensy which has no eeprom
+	- move these to your Arduino/libraries folder

+NOTE: code compiles OK with Arduino 1.61 and Teensyduino 1.21 BUT sometimes image is not suppressed as evidenced by signals moving both ways when you tune.
+Seems that if you recompile and reload once or twice its fine until the next time you recompile and flash the code.
+Tool chain bug ???

 TODO:
 - fix software AGC which no longer works after port to audio lib 1.02